Modernizing the Endangered Species Act

 6. H.R.
 6360, the PREDICTS Act, introduced by Rep. Ralph Norman (SC-05).
 Despite the inflamed rhetoric of partisans on either side, robust, effective species conservation can readily coexist with project permitting and economic development.
 Perhaps no better example of this exists than the one provided with Habitat Conservation Plans (HCPs) developed and implemented under the Endangered Species Act.
 HCPs are comprehensive planning documents created collaboratively between Fish and Wildlife or National Marine Fisheries and a person, government or corporation pursuing permitting and development for a project which is likely to result in listed species takings.
 To be approved, these plans normally require incidental take permit applicants to identify all anticipatable ways in which a project and its operations may result in species takings, and successfully account for them through mitigation, remediation and compensation.
 While HCPs are relatively well known, Candidate Conservation Agreements with Assurances and Safe Harbor Agreements are two other existing programs established by federal agency handbooks that encourage voluntary species conservation and investment in exchange for certainty.
 This simple bill aims to codify the requirements for HCPs, Candidate Conservation Agreements with Assurances and Safe Harbor Agreements found in agency regulations in order to provide certainty and reward the good behavior of public and private entities that faithfully uphold their agreements in order to help recover listed species.
 Click here to see the text of the bill.
 Click here to see the Caucus summary.
 Click here to see the Committee hearing memo.

-Quotes from Select Letters of Support on this Package:
+Quotes from Select Letters of Support for the 115th Congress Package:

 American Farm Bureau Federation: